Is Anakeesta Worth It?

 Very kid friendly!
 Playground is free and it is $7.95 for gem mining.
 A bag of gems can be purchased to take home.

-Tickets for all this can be bought in advance online but I would definately check the weather forcast ahead and take a rain coat just to be safe!
+Tickets for all this can be bought in advance online but I would definitely check the weather forcast ahead and take a rain coat just to be safe!
 Most everything is outdoors.

-Anakeesta opens every day at 10 am and closes at varying times throughout the year.
+Anakeesta is open YEAR-ROUND.
+Gates opens every day at 10 am and closes at varying times throughout the year.
 The phone number is

 865-325-2400 if you have questions.